MetabolicEngineeringGroupCBMA/old_site/_protocols/trafo_frozen_yeast.md

 ### Material:

-* 1M Lithium Acetate: 10.2 g in 100 ml ddH2O – autoclave
+* 1M Lithium Acetate(MW 65.98 g/mol): 10.2 g in 100 ml ddH2O – autoclaved
 * 50% PEG: Dissolve 50g in 30ml ddH2O and stir, bring total volume up to 100ml and heat and stir to combine.
-Filter sterilize (this might take about 10- 20 min).
+Filter sterilize (this might take about 10-20 min).
 Bubbles will disappear once you filter sterilize.
 * ssDNA: Single-stranded salmon sperm carrier DNA.
 We do not sonicate this DNA.
-It must be boiled before use, but you can refreeze 3 times after the initial boil before you need to boil it again.
+It must be boiled before use, but you can refreeze 3 times after the initial boil (if you keep it on ice at all times) before you need to boil it again.
 Keep a few tubes in your own box for you personal use.
 * petri dishes with solid medium for spreading transformants
 * 95-99% ethanol with flaming glass spreader

 ### Equipment:
 * microcentrifuge
+* 42℃  water bath
 * cell spreader or glass rod
 * containers for ethanol
 * P1000 pipette